saalk/qasino/server/webapp/docs/issues/qasino-issues.md

 # Tech Issues
 - no nice error handling
 - better use of patterns - rules
-- dry,kiss,yagni
 - use of toolkit

 # Business
 - League functions
 - Multiplayer
-- Another cardgame
+- Another card game

 ## handy sql
 ```sql